Youth Crisis Shelters

 Experiencing foster home disruption

-Where are the Emergency Shelters Located?
+Where Are the Youth Crisis Shelters Located?

-YFA operates 24/7 youth crisis shelters in Hernando, Pasco and Polk Counties.
+YFA operates 24/7 youth crisis shelters in Hernando, Pasco, and Polk Counties.
 Shelters are located at:

 G.W.
 Harris, Jr. Runaway and Youth Crisis Shelter

-1060 U.S. Highway 17 South
+1060 U.S. Highway 17 South,

 Bartow, FL 33830